Fentanyl Abuse Statistics

 • A lone operation in Toluca, Mexico supplied most of the fentanyl to the American drug market during the 2006 crisis; traffickers cut their heroin supply with fentanyl causing a massive spike in overdoses.

-• Most of the Toluca fentanyl deaths occured in Delaware, Illinois, Maryland, Michigan, Missouri, New Jersey, and Pennsylvania.
+• Most of the fentanyl-laced heroin deaths linked to the Toluca operation occurred in Illinois, Michigan, and Pennsylvania.

 Medical Uses for Fentanyl